Your expert guide to exploring Maya ruins in Yucatán

 Chichén Itzá was one of the most powerful Maya cities that ever existed.

-The Chichen Itza site is huge and there’s a lot to take in in just one day.
-Apart from El Castillo, you can’t miss the ball courts (there are 13, one of which is the largest in the whole of Mesoamerica), the Thousand Columns Complex, the Warriors’ Temple and two cenotes, which by the way are known to have been the site of many human sacrifices.
+The Chichén Itzá site is huge and there’s a lot to take in in just one day.
+Apart from Kukulkan/El Castillo (above), you can’t miss the ball courts (there are 13, one of which is the largest in the whole of Mesoamerica), the Thousand Columns Complex, the Warriors’ Temple and two cenotes.

-The main draw of Chichen Itza is the perfectly restored pyramid (known as El Castillo in Spanish and the Pyramid of Kukulcan in Mayan).
-This pyramid was constructed around 800 CE.
-Within the pyramid is a smaller pyramid that was built many years before the one you see today.
+The main draw of Chichén Itzá is the perfectly restored pyramid (known as El Castillo in Spanish and the Pyramid of Kukulcan in Mayan).
+This pyramid was constructed around 800 CE, and within the pyramid is a smaller pyramid that was built many years before the one you see today.
 And, within this smaller pyramid, archaeologists found a stone sculpture of Chac Mool and a throne made in the form of a jaguar.

-⭐️ There are a lot of vendors inside the Chichén Itzá complex.
+🛍️ There are a lot of vendors inside the Chichén Itzá complex, more every time I visit, honestly.
 Stop and browse, chat and haggle politely.
 I have had many great conversations with the sellers here, they are always friendly and interesting.
-Don’t get stressed out by how many stalls there are.
+And, please, don’t get stressed out by how many stalls there are.
 If you’re not interested in buying, no one is going to harass you.
+Lots of people do complain about the stalls but there’s really no problem, just offer a polite “no, thank you” and carry on with your day.

 ⭐️ Whether you visit Chichén Itzá as part of an organised tour or alone, do not forget to include a cenote swim in your day.